kaltura/DeveloperPortalDocs/documentation/PlayKit/SDKGettingStarted-Android.md

 }
 ```

-## Registering to the Player Events & States
+## Registering to the Player Events

 ```
 private void setPlayerListeners() {